ayin2830/ecommerce-customer-segmentation/methodology-and-reccomendations.md

 2. We will use min-max normalization by using the formula: (The time x customer makes a purchase - earliest recorded purchase date) / (latest recorded purchase date -  earliest recorded purchase date)

     1. Normalizing the recency dataset is trickier then normalizing the other two datasets.
 This is because we are working with timestamps instead of floats or integers.
-    2. I normalized the recency data by splitting the timestamp further into two columns: date and time.
+    2. I normalized the recency data by converting the timestamps into **JULIANDATE** and substracting it from the earliest date recorded (also converted in Julian days).
-    3. In order for us to have an easier time normalizing the date, I manipulated the dataset to get the amount of time (seconds) after 00:00.
-    4. For normalizing time, I manipulated the dataset to get the amount of time (days) after the earliest purchasing date.
-    5. I used the min-max normalization formula on both the time dataset and date dataset and averaged them to get the final normalized recency dataset.
+    3. Normalization of data using this formula: Days between current date and earlies recorded purchase date / (Days between latest purchase date and earliest recorded purchase date)

 ### F(requency)